Stephen B. Kaplan PhD

 Welcome to my website!

-I am an associate professor of political science and international affairs in the Department of Political Science at George Washington University, and a current global fellow at the Wilson Center.
+I am an associate professor of political science and international affairs in the Department of Political Science at George Washington University, and the Institute for International Economic Policy (IIEP) at the Elliott School of International Affairs.

 My research and teaching interests are on the frontiers of international and comparative political economy, where I specialize in the political economy of global finance and development, the politics of macroeconomic policy-making, Chinese foreign economic policy, and Latin American politics.